-- 2. If necessary, install the wheel kit (see the Wheel Kit Assembly Instructions). - Add oil to the generator set (see Engine Oil Recommendations).
+- 2. If necessary, install the wheel kit (see the Wheel Kit Assembly Instructions below). - 3.
+Add oil to the generator set (see Engine Oil Recommendations on the following page).

 CAUTION: Too little oil can cause severe engine damage.
 Make sure that the oil level is above the Add mark on the dipstick.